 The Rhode Island Freedom Index

-The Freedom Index examines legislators’ votes in terms of their likely effect on the free market, the size and scope of government, the balance of residents’ interests against those of public employees and beneficiaries, and the constitutional structure of a divided government with limited power over the people whom it represents.
+The Freedom Index examines legislators’ voting records in terms of their likely effect on the free market, the size and scope of government, the balance of residents’ interests against those of public employees and beneficiaries, and the constitutional structure of a divided government with limited power over the people whom it represents.

-The Freedom Index Reports:
+Freedom Index Reports:

 Freedom Index Media Samples: